Abaye: His childhood and teachers

-His main teachers were Rabbah bar Nahmani, his uncle who raised him, and Rav Yosef, one of the great Amoraim of the previous generation.
-Abaye was with them all their lives.
+His main teachers were Rabbah bar Nahmani and Rav Yosef bar Hiyya, a great amora of the 3rd generation.
+Abbaye was with them all their lives.

-It is said that when Rav Yosef fell ill and forgot his learning, Abaye would remind him.
-Abaye greatly respected his teachers, to the extent that it was said about him that when he saw the "ear of Rav Yosef's donkey approaching," he would rise in his honor.
+It is said that when Rav Yosef fell ill and forgot his learning, Abbaye would remind him.
+Abbaye greatly respected his teachers to the extent that it was said about him that when he saw the "ear of Rav Yosef's donkey approaching," he would rise in his honour.

-Abaye was particularly concerned with maintaining a connection with the sages of Eretz Yisrael and studying their teachings, thus integrating the rulings of Rabbi Yochanan into the Babylonian Talmud.
-Even in his youth, his talents were evident, as recorded in Bavli, Berakhot 48a:
+Abbaye was particularly concerned with maintaining connections with the Talmudic academies in Syria Palaestina and with studying their teachings, thereby integrating the rulings of Johanan bar Nappaha into the Babylonian Talmud.
+Even in his youth, his talents were evident, as recorded in Berakhot 48a:

-"Abaye and Rava were sitting before Rabbah.
+Abbaye and Rava were sitting before Rabbah.
 Rabbah asked them: To whom do we bless?
 They replied: To the Merciful (God).
 And where does the Merciful reside?
-Rava pointed to the ceiling; Abaye went outside and pointed to the sky.
-Rabbah said to them: Both of you will become sages—as people say: 'Every gourd, when it begins to grow, one can already tell what will come of it.'"
+Rava pointed to the ceiling; Abbaye went outside and pointed to the sky.
+Rabbah said to them: Both of you will become sages—as people say: 'Every gourd, when it begins to grow, one can already tell what will come of it.'

-As Abaye grew, he became known as a peacemaker and was involved in acts of kindness, earning the people's trust and respect.
+As Abbaye grew, he became known as a peacemaker and engaged in acts of kindness, thereby earning the trust and respect of the people.

-Abaye greatly appreciated his stepmother, and he often quoted her, adding the phrase "My mother told me."
+Abbaye greatly appreciated his stepmother, and he often quoted her, adding the phrase "My mother told me," such as in Yoma 78b.